fable-compiler/Fable.Python/docs-src/your-fable-project/project-file.md

 # The project file

-Unlike JS, F# projects require all sources to be listed **in compilation order** in an `.fsproj` file.
+Unlike Python, F# projects require all sources to be listed **in compilation order** in an `.fsproj` file.
 This may look quite restrictive at first, but it does have [some advantages](https://fsharpforfunandprofit.com/posts/cyclic-dependencies/).
 Since an F# project takes its roots from the .NET ecosystem, we need to follow a few obligatory steps in order to add a file to an F# project.

 :::{note}
 Many F# IDEs already provide commands to perform operations like creating a project or adding/removing a file.
 The steps below are only necessary if you want to do this manually.
 :::

 <ul class="textual-steps">